jonufele/WaterCooler-Chat/README.txt

    1 - Copy package contents to your webserver

-   2 - Load the chat on your browser.
+   2 - Load the chat index.php on your browser (load the index.php first, even if you're going to embed on another page).

    3 - In case you see broken images, define INCLUDE_DIR constant in "settings.php" - relative path to chat directory from web root (on the very first run, the system will attempt to do this automatically)